-๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown
+๐Ÿ’ฐ My 2024 Thailand Trip Cost: A Budget Breakdown

-A woman standing in a green ocean water with limestone cliffs and wooden boats in the background.
+A woman on a beach with wooden boats and limestone cliffs in the background.

-Known for its magnificent Buddhist temples and flavorful cuisine, Thailand is an affordable country that can be visited with a budget of $30 to $150 a day.
+Thailand, a country famous for its Buddhist temples and flavorful cuisine, can be visited with a budget of $35 to $80 a day.

-My almost two-week trip to Thailand cost a total of $1,138.
+My nearly two-week trip to Thailand cost a total of $1,138.
 In this post, I share:

 • ๐Ÿ’ก Budgeting tips